 Learning how to dance is fun and, with the right teacher, easy.
 With that in mind, here are 5 things to look for as you choose the ballroom dance studio that’s right for you.

 Why choose a ballroom dance studio?

-To begin with, you can study dance in a variety of ways.
+To begin with, you can study dance in a number of different ways.
 For example, online lessons or a series of group classes are readily available.
-Although, in choosing them, you will miss the advantages of studying in a ballroom dance studio.
+Although, in choosing them, you’ll miss the advantages of studying in a ballroom dance studio.

-To be specific, studios use the 3-way method of teaching.
-This consists of a combination of private lessons, group classes, and dance parties.
-Each of these methods has a specific job to do.
+To be specific, most studios use the 3-way method of teaching.
+That is, they use a combination of private lessons, group classes, and dance parties.
+Each of these 3 methods has a specific job to do.

 - Private lessons focus on your individual abilities.